TritonDataCenter/manatee/docs/resharding.md

 Look for any missing hours.
 If hours are missing, re-mount the zfs dataset and upload the dumps. **TODO** add docs about re-uploading dumps.

-# Drop rows from the Old DB
+# Drop rows from the old DB
 Now we'll want to clean up any rows in shard 1 that still maps to the re-mapped vnodes.
 On the primary, run:

-        sudo -u postgres psql moray -c 'delete from manta where _vnode in (0, 105, 943, 689)
+        sudo -u postgres psql moray -c 'delete from manta where _vnode in (0, 105, 943, 689)'

 Grab your favourite beverage, do a dance, and you're done!